Rahul30604/Goflox/README.md

 ## Features

 - Create new classes with capacity and schedule.
-- Manage class slots for each date of a class.
 - Book a class for a specific date.
 - Track available class slots in real-time based on bookings.